What is a password attack?

 This attack pattern evades most detection techniques because from the vantage point of an individual user or company, the attack just looks like an isolated failed login.

 For attackers, it's a numbers game: they know that there are some passwords out there that are most common.
 The attacker will get a few successes for every thousand accounts attacked, and that's enough to be effective.
 They use the accounts to get data from emails, harvest contact info, and send phishing links or just expand the password spray target group.
 The attackers don't care much about who those initial targets are—just that they have some success that they can leverage.

 But by taking a few steps to configure the AD FS and network correctly, AD FS endpoints can be secured against these type of attacks.
 This article covers 3 areas that need to be configured properly to help secure against these attacks.

 This type of attack could also result in DOS patterns.
-This could be at the service level where AD FS is unable to process a large # of requests due to insufficient # of servers or could be at a user level where a user is locked out of their account.
+This could be at the service level where AD FS is unable to process a large number of requests due to insufficient number of servers.
+This could be at a user level where a user is locked out of their account.

 Securing AD FS against password attacks